mcds-cmu/11634/f22/fall_final_presentation.md

 <h2>Automated Sensemaking for Online Tasks</h2>
 <img src="https://i.postimg.cc/QCcGGjRx/highlevel2-Ye-Rin-Han.png" alt="Ye-Rin-Han" width="500" height="250" />
 <p>Shuyu Jiang, Ye Rin Han</p>
 <p>Skeema is an extension of the Google Chrome browser where users can manually organize their open tabs and nest them under user-defined tasks.
 We aim to enable Skeema to automatically categorize users' open tabs into tasks.
 We generate multiple features from the tab URL and title and build a Multi-layer Feed-forward Neural Network to experiment with different combinations of features.
 Using the distance matrix generated from the classifier, we create clusters of tabs through Agglomerative Clustering.
-The final clustering model achieves 0.8389 accuracy, and this result demonstrates that our approach to engineering the new features and model architecture is promising.<br /><br /> Monday, December 12<br /> GHC 8102<br /> 10:40-11:20<br /> <a href="https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+The final clustering model achieves 0.8389 accuracy, and this result demonstrates that our approach to engineering the new features and model architecture is promising.<br /><br /> Monday, December 12<br /> GHC 8102<br /> 10:40-11:20<br /> <a href="https://youtu.be/V2rR7EFXRNA"> Presentation Recording</a></p>
 </td>
 <td>
 <h2>Intelligent Text-Conditioned Music Generation</h2>